 But from the measurement analysis, the measurement difference between all three techniques has only slight differences.
-The dimension from both laser scanners still can be used for making measurement for strata survey since the strata plan calculation using one decimal point.
-For example, dimension showed in Strata Plan is 4.2 meter, and dimension at point a-b from MLS is 4.2 meter, from TLS 4.150 meter and Distometer 4.18 meter.
-When the values are rounded up to the nearest decimal point will be 4.20 meter same as in the Strata Plan.
+The dimension from both laser scanners still can be used for making measurement for building survey since the building plan calculation using one decimal point.
+For example, dimension showed in building plan is 4.2m, and dimension at point a-b from MLS is 4.2m, from TLS 4.150m and Distometer 4.18m.
+When the values are rounded up to the nearest decimal point will be 4.20m same as in the building Plan.

-4. CONCLUSION
+4. CONCLUSIONS